Date: 17 June 2018. A Day of

 tried to stop.
 I confess this is one place I still could use some

-So, that's how I've done it.
+So, that's how I have done it.

 For me the key was to eat anything I wanted.
 I did reduce the